-Upcycling Old Books
+Upcycling Old Books – 35 Ideas!

 35 Fun Things to do with Old Books

-If you have exhausted your routes for donating old books or you've had something unfortunate happen to your books, like a spilled cup of coffee or a tear happy toddler you might like the ideas below for crafting and decorating with your books.
+Perhaps you've exhausted your routes for donating old books or had something unfortunate happen to your books (like a spilled cup of coffee or a tear-happy toddler).

-But there are also loads of great decorating ideas that keep your books in tact and readable!
+But there are also loads of great decorating ideas that keep your books intact and readable!

 Scroll further down if you want fun ideas for using books to decorate for the holidays!

-A cute Christmas idea to make your books look holiday ready!
+A cute Christmas idea to make your books look holiday-ready!

-Instead have a hunt around family and friends, flea markets and even the recycling bin if you are looking to find books that are worse for wear that are in need of upcycling.
+For the love of books, please don’t tear up new books for these craft projects!
+Instead have a hunt around family members and friends, your local flea market, and even the recycling bin if you’re looking to find books that are worse for wear and in need of upcycling.

 If you’re stamping books, make sure to test out your stamping technique on pieces of scrap paper first!
 It’s inevitable that some letters will turn out a bit crooked, but that adds to their charm!